runar-labs/runar-swift/swift-ffi/task23.md

 FINAL aftar all the previous changes are done and working properly and all tests refacored and working
 3) the object DiscoveryHandle shuold be renamed to MulticastDiscovery

+NEW GOAL
+A NEW ISSUE WAS FOUND AND FIXED with the rn_transport_new_with_keys It was using a CBOR map to pass parameters.
+This is now fixed and it uses a proper struct pub struct QuicTransportOptionsConfig {

+1) Create the SWIFT COUNTERpart for this and test it properly using our CBOR guidelines swift-ffi/CBOR.md

+2) update he Swift FFI to align with the latest verison of rn_transport_new_with_keys and pass the proper QuicTransportOptionsConfig struct serialized in CBOR